mnott/csv2sql/README.md

 ```bash
 $ csv2sql.py parse -c "Tenant Product Type"=tpt -c "Solution Area"=solution_area
 ```

+Note that if you did use the -n option, you can also use the -c option to then further rearrange the columns.

 # Apply Regular Expressions to a Subset of Columns